cube3power/atsd/rule-engine/functions-db.md

   db_last(string m) number
 ```

-Retrieves the last value for the specified metric `m` and the same entity and tags as defined in the current window.
+Retrieves the last (most recent) value for the specified metric `m` and the same entity and tags as defined in the current window.
+The last value is retrieved regardless when it was stored.

 Example: